opengauss-mirror/docs/content/en/docs/Developerguide/subscriptions.md

 When a subscription is dropped and recreated, the synchronized information is lost.
 This means that the data must be resynchronized.

 The schema definitions are not replicated, and the published tables must exist on the subscriber.
-Only regular tables can be the target of replication.
+Only regular tables can be replicated.
 For example, a view cannot be replicated.

 The tables are matched between the publisher and the subscriber using fully qualified table names.
 Replication to differently-named tables on the subscriber is not supported.